SpiderDave/DavePatcher/README.md

     # the quick brown %foobar% jumps over the lazy %baz%.

 Keywords are lowercase, usually followed by a space.
 Some "keywords" consist of multiple words.
+Keywords listed as accepting "on" or "off" as parameters also accept "true" or "false".
+If left blank, "on" is assumed.
+Keywords accepting <address> parameter may also accept "*" in place of an address.
+This uses the value of special variable "ADDRESS", which is set after most read or write operations.

 Possible keywords:

     help
     commands